fetchai/agents-aea/docs/quickstart.md

 ### Known issues

-If the installation steps fail, it might be a depenceny issue.
+If the installation steps fail, it might a dependency issue.

 The following hints can help: